scrupal/scrupal/assets/docs/developers/utils/index.md

 # Scrupal Utils Project

-This Scrupal project provides utilities for Scrupal
+The scrupal-utils project provides general utilities for Scrupal that are used by the other projects/